ameseee/kwk-curriculum-site/web-app/lessons/local-storage/index.md

 **Server-side storage:** On someone else’s computer (often times one that is in a data warehouse), in a database.
 Good for storing sensitive information.
 This is what a back-end developer usually handles.

-**Client-side storage:** On the user’s computer, using a JavaScript the storage provided by the browser.
-This is good for less sensitive information (shopping cart), and front-end developers write the code to make this happen.
+**Client-side storage:** On the user’s computer, using JavaScript and the storage provided by the browser.
+This is good for less sensitive information (shopping cart).
+Front-end developers write the code to make this happen.

 Since we are front-end developers, we will learn how to use Local Storage, an implementation of client-side storage, as a database to hold our information.
-Once we do this, we can refresh a page after a user has added data, and the data will persist (still be on the page)!
+Once we do this, we can refresh a page after a user has added data, and the data will **persist** (still be on the page)!

 ## Local Storage